TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/Download the Appropriate Software.md

 Tosca Software Used for this walkthrough

-Tosca Commander 15.2
+Tosca Commander 15.2 Patch 4
-Tosca Server 15.2
+Tosca Server 15.2 Patch 4